 What’s new with the Internet of Things?

-Some IoT connectivity solutions are easier to deploy because they have a strong ecosystem that supports their use.
-For example, LoRa is an attractive LPWA option because there are already hundreds of members in the LoRA Alliance, and the numbers are growing.
+Some IoT connection options are easier to install because a solid ecosystem supports them.
+For example, LoRa is an appealing LPWA choice since the LoRA Alliance currently has hundreds of members and is growing.

 The elements of a strong near-term connectivity strategy

 As companies design their IoT strategy, they must be open to change, adapting their game plan to suit new connectivity standards and customer preferences for simplicity.
 Likewise, they should be prepared to investigate new business models since advances in IoT connectivity may open some surprising opportunities.